Martchus/tageditor/README.md

           also assign an empty array to fields to delete them.
         - The content of binary fields is exposed as `ArrayBuffer`.
 Use must also use an `ArrayBuffer` to set the value of binary fields such as the cover.
         - The content of other fields is mostly exposed as `String` or `Number`.
-Use must also use these types to set the value of those fields.
+You must also use one of those types to set the value of those fields.
 The string-representation of the assigned content will then be converted automatically to what's needed internally.
     - The `utility` object exposes useful methods, e.g. for logging and controlling the event loop.
     - Checkout the file `testfiles/http.js` in this repository for an example of using XHR and controlling the event loop.